fabricepipart1a/quarkus-java-sample-cli/README.md

 Another way to execute `samplecli` is to directly run its binary.
 As it is native you must download the corresponding binary for your Operating System (Windows, Mac or Linux).

-<TODO> a word about publications of all architectures
+TODO: a word about publications of all architectures

-<TODO> a word about where to download them
+TODO: a word about where to download them

+TODO: Java 17 and GraalVM 22.3

+TODO: Docker image multiarch

 ## Configuration